China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 • Legal address

-• Directors, legal representative, general manager, chief finance officer and contact person.
+• Directors, legal representative, general manager, chief finance officer and contact person

 • Status of deregistration

-• Pledge of the LLC’s equity (equity pledge is valid only if it is registered with AMR)
+• Pledge of the LLC's equity (equity pledge is valid only if it is registered with the AMR)

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?